 Overview of scheme

-If you can’t quite afford the mortgage on 100% of a home, Shared Ownership offers you the chance to buy a share of your home (between 10% and 75% of the home’s value) and pay rent on the remaining share.
-Later on, you could buy bigger shares when you can afford to.
+If you can’t afford all of the deposit and mortgage payments for a home that meets your needs, Shared Ownership offers you the chance to buy an initial share of a home worth between 10% and 75% of its market value.
+You will pay rent to the housing provider on the rest.

 You could buy a home through Shared Ownership in England if: